 Income tax on sale of ancestral agricultural land

 Inherited agricultural land is treated as the property received from grandparents.
-There is no tax liability on getting such agriculture land property until you decide to sell it.
+There is no tax liability on getting such agricultural land property until you decide to sell it.

 Question: If I sell my ancestral agricultural land, do I need to pay the capital gains tax?